cysouw/diathesis/text/c02_structure.md

 b.
 Mir ist kalt im Sommer.
 :::

-The only somewhat more widespread disjunct diathesis is the construction that can arise with some apparently intransitive verbs like *schwitzen* 'to sweat' [@next].
+The only more widespread disjunct diathesis is the caused-motion construction that can arise with some apparently intransitive verbs like *schwitzen* 'to sweat' [@next].
 This diathesis introduces two roles at once: a result of the sweating *Fleck* 'stain' and an obligatory location of the result *Hemd* 'shirt', see [@sec:prepositions-intransitive-location-as-result].

 ::: ex
 ~~[Ø › OBJ + Ø › PBJ]~~